martinthomson/http-miser/draft-thomson-http-content-signature.md

 # Introduction        {#problems}

 The Content-Signature header field carries a signature of the payload body of an HTTP message [RFC7230].
-This allows for content to be protected from modification.
+This allows a recipient to detect when content is modified.

 The exchange of high-value messages via intermediaries is often necessary in HTTP for operational reasons.
 While those intermediaries might be trusted with